 This is a continuation of Furniture 1 with emphasis being placed on a design and construction of a major project by the student.
 Advanced machine setup and safety will be stressed.
+This course may be repeated for credit.
 Students will pay for their lumber and finishing supplies used in class.
 Safety glasses and lock are required.

-Furniture 3 (0804) Full Year, 1 Credit
+Furniture 3 (0804) Full Year, 1 Credit Fee: \$40.00